foucsi/Foucsi/README.md

 - **[NodeSecure](https://github.com/NodeSecure)** 📦: NodeSecure is a powerful and secure tool for scanning your Node.js project dependencies and identifying potential security risks.
 I've actively contributed to this project, helping to enhance its features and ensure it remains a reliable resource for developers.

-Through my work in open source, I strive to make a positive impact on the developer community by improving the tools we all rely on every day.

 ---

 ## 🌟 Experience & Projects